Swallowtails

 (NCBI-index: 76193)

 To discover the Swallowtail (Papilio machaon) in the Netherlands, you should not be in the North.
 I spotted my first specimen in Trebinje (Bosnia and Herzegovina) where I was on holiday with my daughter.
-We were both very hyper to see such a beautiful butterfly for the first time.
+We were both very excited to see such a beautiful butterfly for the first time.
 It took quite a long time before this beautiful swallowtail sat down to be photographed.
-And when he sits down, it is quite special that he sits exactly with my daughter on her smartphone, which she had ready to take a photo.
-The wingspan of the Swallowtail is 80-90mm and has wings with yellow ground color.
-On the top of the fore-and hindwing, you can see a wide blue band along the termen that is outlined in black.
-At the termen of the hindwing is a tail and you see a red spot at the inner edge corner.
+And when he sits down, it’s pretty remarkable that he sits exactly beside my daughter on her smartphone, which she had ready to take a photo.
+The wingspan of the Swallowtail is 80-90 mm and has wings with a yellow ground colour.
+On the top of the fore and hindwing, you can see a wide blue band along the termen that is outlined in black.
+At the termen of the hindwing is a tail, and you see a red spot at the inner edge corner.
 The body is yellow at the bottom and black at the top.
-The flight period is in two generations from late April to September.
-Host plant: Wild Carrot and Wild Angelica.
+The flight period spans two generations, from late April to September.
+Host plant: Wild Carrot, Wild Angelica.
 Dutch name: Koninginnepage.
 Frisian name: Keningjinnepaazje.

 Subfamily: Papilioninae